Join the King’s Inns Book Club

 How to get involved

-- For now, simply get hold of the first book, “Fake Law”, and get reading.
+- For now, simply get hold of the fourth book, “In Your Defence: Stories of Life and Law” by Sarah Langford, and get reading.

-- We will contact you via email one week before the above dates with Zoom details.
+- We will contact you via email on the day of the Book Club with Zoom details.

 Where to get books